Employing Foreign Nationals - Students

 Students must maintain a full course of study and have valid documentation in order to work on-campus.
 Student employees may work up to 20 hours per week during the fall and spring semesters.
 Full-time employment (21-40 hours per week) is allowed during vacation periods and summer for enrolled and continuing students.
 No special permission is necessary; however, students must provide the ISO with the name of the department in which they have obtained employment.

 Employing a Foreign Student Before a Social Security Number is Obtained

 The hiring department will complete the following steps for employment of a foreign student who is authorized to work on campus but who has not obtained a Social Security Number:

-- Have the student contact the ISO to obtain the On-Campus Work Authorization and the Full-Time Enrollment Validation Form.
+- The student will FIRST meet with ISO to obtain the On-Campus Work Authorization and the Full-Time Enrollment Validation Form.

 - Upon receipt of the On-Campus Work Authorization, Human Resources will prepare an Employment Verification Letter.

 - Once the student has both documents they will go to the Social Security office to apply for their Social Security number.

 - When the student receives the Social Security card, they must bring it to the Human Resources Department.